Dynamics of "Classical" Bosons, Fermions, and beyond: Scattering against an inverted oscillator in 1D

 This feature is represented as the inset lin-log plots in Figures \ref{fig:IHO1}(c-e).
 For large times, all particle types, for all initial conditions, have linear trajectories with identical slopes in the log-log plots, thus demonstrating the suppression of all statistics effects.

 To summarize, the quantum statistics of the different particle types is encoded in their respective symplectic factors, and thus in their classical equations of motion, and affect the trajectories in a way that can be qualitatively understood.
+In other words, the effective bunching or exclusions characteristics, of these particles are reflected in the classical trajectories that are obtained from the equations of motion.

 We further emphasize the importance of the ``classical statistics" by defining a ``survival parameter" for each set of trajectories.
 Inspired by measures of survival probability in decay problems, we define the function $R(x_L)$ as the amount of time $t$ during which $x(t) < x_L$.
 The $R(x_L)$ function for each set of initial conditions considered above is given in Figures \ref{fig:IHO2}, and shows that for all the initial conditions, the fermions always spend less time in any interval than do the bosons.
 This illustrates the higher ``repulsive” or ``anti-bunching” tendency of fermions, as compared to bosons, since they spend comparatively shorter time close to each other.